Katt Williams Calls Out Fellow Comedians, Says Cedric The Entertainer Stole His 'Best Joke' From The '90s

 “Now, what was Rickey Smiley’s next movie?
 Was it First Sunday?
 Did he wear a dress in it?
 You bet he did.
 It’s in my contract.”
 Katt said.
 “That’s where he’s a believable actor.
 Him and Tyler Perry can’t play a man to save their life.
 They play good women.”

-Rickey Smiley swiftly responded to Williams’ comments on The Rickey Smiley Morning Show and denied lying about being up role the Money Mike role.
+Rickey Smiley swiftly responded to Williams’ comments on The Rickey Smiley Morning Show and denied lying about being offered the Money Mike role.

 “I had no reason to go on Shannon Sharpe and lie about any of that, that’s what I auditioned for,” said Smiley.
 “They added that whole pimp twist to that character, which was actually a better decision and made it funnier.
 Ain’t no way in the hell I could have executed that role like that and I’m glad that they made that decision.”